 Because this wind lull scenario's 0.26 days/yr.
 LOLE violates NYSRC's LOLE criterion, the NYISO also calculated compensatory capacity requirements, i.e., the "perfect capacity" needed to reduce the LOLE to 0.1 days/yr.
-The compensatory capacity needed in this case was determined to be 350 MW in Zone J. Because compensatory capacity has the effect of reducing LOLE over the entire year, not just during a wind lull period, its capacity value is significantly less than the wind capacity lost during the week of the wind lull.
-Also, it should be recognized that in this case, by adding 350 MW of compensatory capacity to mitigate the reliability impact of a wind lull will not eliminate wind lull events entirely, just reduce their reliability impact sufficiently to meet the NYSRC LOLE criterion.
+The compensatory capacity needed in this case was determined to be 350 MW in Zone J.9 Because compensatory capacity has the effect of reducing LOLE over the entire year, not just during a wind lull period, its capacity value is significantly less than the wind capacity lost during the week of the wind lull.
+Also, it should be recognized that in this case, by adding 350 MW of compensatory capacity to mitigate the reliability impact of a wind lull, i.e., for meeting the NYSRC resource adequacy criterion, will not eliminate wind lull events entirely, just reduce their reliability impact sufficiently to meet the NYSRC LOLE criterion.